smebberson/hsu/README.md

 [![Build Status](https://travis-ci.org/smebberson/hsu.svg?branch=master)](https://travis-ci.org/smebberson/hsu)
 [![Coverage Status](https://coveralls.io/repos/github/smebberson/hsu/badge.svg?branch=master)](https://coveralls.io/github/smebberson/hsu?branch=master)

 Express middleware to generate and verify rolling, HMAC signed URLs.
 The HMAC digest is verified using information in the users session.
 Any previous digests are instantly replaced when a new one is created (i.e. rolling).
+You can have concurrent signed URLs for the same user.

+There are three stages to HSU:

+- The create stage in which a signed URL is created (i.e. password reset form in which the users email address is collected).
+- The verify stage in which a URL is protected unless the signed URL is verified (i.e. the password reset form in which the new password is collected, the link to this form usually comes from an email).
+- The complete stage in which the URL has been consumed and is removed such that it can't be used again (i.e. the users password was successfully reset; we don't want that URL to be able to reset their password again).

+HSU also aims to meet the following goals:

+- The route should be locked down to the device in which the request was made.
+- No one should have access to the password reset route (verify stage) unless they have a verifiable signed URL.
+- You should be able to restart the process at anytime, at which point, all previous signed URLs become unusable.
+- One the process has been completed, all previous signed URLs become unusable.

 ## Install